 - We have to fight for the word of God; if we have opinions that don’t agree, you have to let it go

-I present this information about judgment in relation to discerning the Holy Scriptures.
 This is a follow-up post to my criticism of “The Secret” seductively making its way in place of the Bible.
 It is up to the Church to be vigilant and want to present God’s truth to the whole world as it really is.
 We can be as clever as we want to be in witnessing to people, but God does not need sneaky devices.
 All he needs is for us to hold on to the godly truth.
+Speak the truth in love and be your brother’s keeper when you see people falling out of fellowship.